wp-plugins/jivosite/readme.txt

 Tags: jivo, jivochat, jivosite, code, chat, admin, javascript Requires at least: 3.9.2
 Tested up to: 4.0
-Stable tag: 0.1.0
+Stable tag: 0.1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add JivoSite chat to your website without editing your theme files.
+Integrate JivoSite code to your website without editing your theme files.

 == Description ==

-JivoSite is a professional live chat for websites that was specifically designed to increase online sales.
+JivoSite (or JivoChat) is a professional live chat for websites that was specifically designed to increase online sales.

-This plugin provides option to install JivoSite on your website without editing your theme files.
+This plugin provides option to integrate JivoSite on your website without editing your theme.

+This is a good practice to use a plugin instead of adding code to your theme files because if you update or change your theme, JivoSite code will still be present on your site.

 == Installation ==